Nigar Hatun

-Nigar Hatun (نکار خاتون; died March 1503) was a concubine of Sultan Bayezid II of the Ottoman Empire.
+Nigar Hatun (نکار خاتون; died March 1503) was a concubine of the Sultan Bayezid II of the Ottoman Empire.

 Life

-Nigar entered in Bayezid's harem when Bayezid was still a prince, and the governor of Amasya.
-She gave birth to three children, two daughters, Ayşe Sultan and Fatma Sultan and a son, Şehzade Korkut in 1469.
+She was the daughter of a man named Abdullah Vehbi.
+Nigar entered Bayezid's harem when Bayezid was still a prince, and the governor of Amasya.
+She gave birth to three children, two daughters, Ayşe Sultan and Fatma Sultan, and in 1469, a son, Şehzade Korkut.
 With Korkut's birth, she acquired a greater status within the royal household.

 According to Turkish tradition, all princes were expected to work as provincial governors as a part of their training.
-Korkud was first appointed to Tire in 1483.
+Korkut was first appointed to Tire in 1483.
 The mother and son, along with his newly formed retinue were provisioned in Grand Vizier Ishak Pasha's palace.
 Nigar's daily stipend consisted of 50 akçe (silver coin).
 In late 1490s, she accompanied him to Manisa, and then to Antalya in 1502.

 Issue

 From Bayezid II, Nigar had two daughters and a son: